taisei-project/taisei/doc/BASISU.rst

 compression.

 Although UASTC should theoretically work, it has not been well tested with Taisei yet.
-The ``mkbasis`` wrapper also does not apply LZ compression to UASTC files automatically yet, and Taisei wouldn't pick them up either (unless they are stored compressed inside of a ``.zip`` package).
+The ``mkbasis`` wrapper also does not apply LZ compression to UASTC files automatically yet, and Taisei wouldn’t pick them up either (unless they are stored compressed inside of a ``.zip`` package).
 If you want to use UASTC nonetheless, pass ``--uastc`` to ``mkbasis``.

 *TODO*